Frequently Asked Questions

 3. Prioritize

-The Cymulate Exposure Management and Security Validation platform’s vulnerability management solution integration continuously provides SOC teams with the visibility and context they need to create an action plan based on prioritization for risk reduction.
+The Cymulate Exposure Management and Security Validation platform’s exposure prioritization integration continuously provides SOC teams with the visibility and context they need to create an action plan based on prioritization for risk reduction.
 Based on simulated and emulated attacks, it complements severity with exploitability and accounts for the effectiveness of compensating security controls in an environment.
 This integration enables SOC analysts to know exactly where they need to focus their efforts to make the most impact.

 4. Increase Productivity